shubham1710/kNN-Simple-example/README.md

 ## K means implementation diagram
 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e7/KnnClassification.svg/220px-KnnClassification.svg.png)

-## Implementation using Maths in python for 6 categories:
+## Implementation for 6 categories
 In this, we will be dealing with an example which helps to classify 6 different types of plastics based on their composition of 7 elements whose percentage are given in test_X.csv and outcome in test_Y.csv.

 ## The dataset to tain and test is included